Richard Grenville (1678–1727)

 Sir Richard Grenville (1678 – 17 February 1727) was a British politician who sat in the House of Commons from 1715 to 1727.
-Part of the Grenville family that welded great influence during the eighteenth century his descendants have included three Prime Ministers.
+Part of the Grenville family that wielded great influence during the eighteenth century his descendants have included three Prime Ministers.

 Early life

 Wotton House in Buckinghamshire, the main residence of the Grenville family during Richard's lifetime.
 His eldest son later inherited Stowe.

 Grenville was the son of Sir Richard Grenville of Wotton in Buckinghamshire and his wife Eleanor Temple, daughter of Sir Peter Temple of Stantonbury, Buckinghamshire and his wife Eleanor Tyrell.

-He married Hester Temple, the daughter of Sir Richard Temple, 3rd Baronet by a licence of 25 November 1710.
+He married his second cousin once removed Hester Temple, the daughter of Sir Richard Temple, 3rd Baronet by a licence of 25 November 1710.
 Her brother was Richard Temple, 1st Viscount Cobham whose peerage was entailed upon her and her sons.
 This cemented the close link between the two Buckinghamshire families.
 After his death Grenville's sons would join the Cobham's Cubs political faction led by his brother-in-law.